Panel: “How Leadership Impacts Transformation Success”

 Vice President Engineering | Technology Leader | Industry Collaborator | Effective Software Delivery | Embracing AI

 Vice President Technology connecting software engineering efforts to business outcomes.
-Promoting better outcomes and fostering a culture that consistently embraces change.

 Board Director Value Stream Management Consortium